 Even if you've already been on ziplines elsewhere in the world before, the Extreme Zipline at the Utah Olympic Park, located just outside Park City and less than 30 minutes from Salt Lake City, Utah, will give you a thrill.
 The steep route takes you right down and over the K-120 ski jump hill that was used as part of the 2002 Olympic Games, reaching speeds of up to 50 mph in the process.
 This is as close as most of us will ever come to experiencing an Olympic ski jump, and it is as wild and scary as you've always imagined.

 Alpine Adventures ziplines and treetop canopy tours give visitors a unique look at northern New Hampshire from above.
-Thrill-seekers have their choice of either racing alongside one another down two fast and steep parallel lines, or taking part in the Tree Top Canopy Tour, which offers six different ziplines to ride through the trees.
-The truly brave can even sign up for the Super Skyrider Tour, which offers nine lines and six suspension bridges to cross throughout the tour.
+Thrill-seekers have their choice of either racing alongside one another down two very fast and very steep parallel lines or taking part in the Tree Top Canopy Tour, which offers six different ziplines to ride through the trees.
+The truly brave can even sign up for the Super Skyrider Tour, which offers nine lines and six suspension bridges to cross throughout the adventure.

 The ZipRider cable ride at Icy Strait, Alaska is the largest in the world.
-It boats a length of 5330 feet and has a 1,300 vertical drop that is sure to get your heart pounding.
+It boasts a length of 5330 feet, along with a 1,300 foot vertical drop that is sure to get your heart pounding.
 Six people head downhill side by side at the same time, passing through woods and over open ground, and ensuring spectacular views of Port Frederic and Icy Strait below.
-This locale caters to cruise ships, so if you’re taking an Alaskan cruise that stops here, book early.
+This locale caters to cruise ships, so if you’re taking an Alaskan cruise that stops here, be sure to book early.

-Soar like an eagle 100 to 200 feet above Colorado's Alkali Canyon and the rushing river below on six ziplines.
-The course consists of six different lines, ranging in length from 250 feet to 1000 feet.
-And for the truly fearless, Zip Adventures offers the Canyon Plunge, a 65-foot drop straight down at speed of over 20 mph.
+Soar like an eagle 100 to 200 feet above Colorado's Alkali Canyon and the rushing river below on six different ziplines.
+Those lines range in length from 250 feet to 1000 feet, but each has its own unique characteristics and feel.
+And for the truly fearless, Zip Adventures offers the Canyon Plunge, a 65-foot drop straight down at a speed of over 20 mph.

 With ten ziplines to ride and five sky bridges to walk, the Hocking Hills Original Canopy Tour is one of the largest options for adrenaline junkies in the Midwest.
-But, those looking for even more excitement should step up to the "X" Tour, which boasts 11 unique lines that are faster and more wild the standard route.
+But, those looking for even more excitement should step up to the "X" Tour, which boasts 11 individual lines that are faster and more wild than the standard route.
 But it is the SuperZip that is the company's signature experience, sending riders face-first down a long and fast line while achieving speeds in excess of 50 mph.
-Definitely not for the faint of heart!
+It is definitely not for the faint of heart!

 This is just a taste of the many zipline options that are available throughout the U.S. As the activity has grown in popularity, more and more zipline tours have popped up, even in some unexpected places.
 If you want to try this fun and exhilarating activity on your next vacation, search the Internet for options near where you'll be traveling.
 Chances are, you'll find at least one nearby.